Improving the Human-bike Interaction

 Product ergonomics is the key element of the position optimisation process that allows us to bridge the gap between health and performance outcomes.
 It is the appropriate selection of equipment that ensures performance doesn’t come at a cost to comfort and long-term sustainability.

 Product ergonomics is central to successfully dealing with musculoskeletal injuries and promoting the long-term sustainability of cycling.
 We use these same ergonomic concepts to enhance performance outcomes associated with your optimised setup.

 Bike measurement data is vital for making the most of position optimisation services.
 We provide accurate and translatable measurements that account for all relevant contact points, allowing for replication of fit coordinates onto other bikes, or when bike assembly/disassembly is required.

 Motion capture and bike measurement data is provided in report format, detailing the kinematics and measurements relevant to an individual’s cycling position.
 Where appropriate, we communicate fit measurement data with custom frame builders, taking the guess work out of going custom.

 Translatable measurement data is fundamental to you getting the most out of your position optimisation service, now and into the future.
 Are you planning a custom build?
 This is the information your frame builder relies on.

 Lab-based position optimisation services are offered from Adaptive HP’s consulting suite in Collingwood.
-Road position optimisation sessions are approx. 3.5 hours in duration.
-For time trial position optimisation, an extra 30-60 minutes is typically required.
+Road position optimisation sessions are up to 3 hours in duration.
+For time trial position optimisation, an extra 60 minutes is typically required.

 Changing your cycling equipment?
 Fit replication, fit follow-up and partial fit services are available to assist in the upkeep of a previously optimised position.
 Contact us for information specific to your bike fit needs.